-DNS (Domain Name System) is the component of the Internet that converts human-readable domain names (ie: example.com) into computer-readable IP addresses (ie: 18.104.22.168).
-DNS uses zone files that reside on your server to map domain names to IP addresses.
+DNS (Domain Name System) is an Internet system that converts human-memorable domain names (like example.com) into computer-readable addresses (like 126.96.36.199).
+DNS uses zone files in your server to map domain names to IP addresses.
 The DNS records accessible through your HostPapa dashboard are A, CNAME, MX, and TXT.
 In this article, we’ll explain the difference between each of these four records.

-Note: To be able to edit records in your DNS zone at the registrar, you will need to point your DNS to the registrar’s nameservers.
+Note: To edit records in your DNS zone at the registrar, you need to point your DNS to the registrar’s nameservers.

-A records are essential because they allow DNS servers to identify and locate your website and its various services on the Internet.
-This allows the end user to type in a human-readable domain, while the computer can continue to work with numbers.
-To get to a web page, you possibly followed a link from another website pointing to example.com.
+A records allow DNS servers to identify and locate your website and its various services on the Internet.
+This enables users to type in a human-readable domain while the computer continues to work with numbers.
+For example, you may have followed a link from another website pointing to example.com to get to a web page.
 In the DNS Zone Editor, the A record that points to example.com is an IP address.
-22.214.171.124.
+188.8.131.52.

-Without appropriate A records, not only will visitors be unable to access your website, but FTP and email accounts will also not function.
+Without appropriate A records, visitors wouldn’t be able to access your website, and FTP and email accounts would not function.

-The set of MX records of a domain name specifies how email should be routed with the Simple Mail Transfer Protocol (SMTP).
-Like a CNAME, MX Entries must point to a domain and never point directly to an IP address.
+The MX records of a domain name specify how email should be routed with the Simple Mail Transfer Protocol (SMTP).
+Like a CNAME, MX Entries must point to a domain and directly to an IP address.

 A TXT record is a type of DNS record that provides text information to sources outside your domain.
 A fully qualified domain name may have many TXT records.
-TXT records historically have also been used to contain human readable information about a server, network, data centre, and other accounting information.
+TXT records commonly contain human-readable details on a server, network, data center, and other accounting information.
 Some uses for TXT records are Sender Policy Framework (SPF), DomainKeys (DK), and DomainKeys Identified E-mail (DKIM).

-You could set up a TXT record on example.com that contains the internet IP address of your computer at home; this would mean that mail claiming to be FROM: firstname.lastname@example.org is only allowed to be sent from your home IP.
+You could set up a TXT record on example.com that contains the IP address of your computer at home.
+This would mean that mail claiming to be from email@example.com is only allowed to be sent from your home IP.